Australian homeowners need to take security seriously. Especially when they are absent from their property.

 Where to put home CCTV

 Getting the right type of CCTV equipment for your home is important.
-It’s equally vital to have it properly installed by Lock, Stock & Barrel Locksmiths.
+It’s equally vital to have it properly installed.

 Whether it’s a cable or wireless CCTV system, where the sensors are placed and how cameras are angled makes a big difference.
 For example, you need to avoid any obstacles to the camera or signal transmission, to get a reliably clear picture at all times.

 Would you like to know more about cost effective ways to keep your home safe?
-Contact Lock, Stock & Barrel Locksmiths for a no-obligation chat, or to install a CCTV system to match your needs and budget.
+Contact Lock, Stock & Barrel Locksmiths for a no-obligation chat, or to install some home security measures to match your needs and budget.